kubernetes/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 ### `Running` {#container-state-running}

 The `Running` status indicates that a container is executing without issues.
-If there was a `postStart` hook configured, it has already executed and executed.
+If there was a `postStart` hook configured, it has already executed and finished.
 When you use `kubectl` to query a Pod with a container that is `Running`, you also see information about when the container entered the `Running` state.